Krish-IBM/Epic-voice-agent/README.md

 # Epic Voice Agent

-A medical billing specialist dashboard integrated with a voice agent for handling inbound insurance calls and claim management.
+A medical billing specialist dashboard integrated with an AI voice agent that handles outbound insurance calls and claim resolution.
 The application simulates a production AWS environment locally using LocalStack.

 ---

 ## Overview

-Epic Voice Agent provides billing specialists with a centralized dashboard to view and manage patient claims.
-The system is designed to support a voice agent that can handle inbound calls, look up claim statuses, and update records in real time — all backed by AWS services running locally via LocalStack.
+Epic Voice Agent gives billing specialists a centralized dashboard to view and manage patient claims.
+When a specialist opens a patient's record, the AI voice agent automatically places an outbound call to the insurance company, navigates the conversation, and works to resolve the claim — handling pending claims, documentation requests, denials, and approvals.

+The agent speaks using the browser's built-in Text-to-Speech, listens for the insurance rep's responses via the microphone, transcribes them in real time, and uses Groq (Llama 3.3 70B) to generate the next response — all grounded in the patient's real claim data from DynamoDB.

 ---